apache/arrow/docs/source/format/CDeviceDataInterface.rst

 * Make it easy for third-party projects to implement support with little initial investment.
-* Allow zero-copy sharing of Arrow formatted device memory between independant runtimes and components running in the same process.
+* Allow zero-copy sharing of Arrow formatted device memory between independent runtimes and components running in the same process.
 * Avoid the need for one-to-one adaptation layers such as the `CUDA Array Interface`_ for Python processes to pass CUDA data.
 * Enable integration without explicit dependencies (either at compile-time